learn-academy-2019-charlie/rails-assessment-lali20021/rails.md

 ### 9. Why would you use an instance variable in a rails controller?

 ### 10. Name two rails generator commands and what files they create:
+rails g model User: genertes a model User and a migration rails g resource User: generates User model User controller User routes and a migration

 ### 11. Rails has a great community and lots of free tutorials to help you learn.
 Here is a list of some tutorials to choose from, choose one, do it, and then report back here at least one thing you learned.
 You can also use a different resource if you find one that you like better.